GloamingCat/lovely-tactics-hex/README.md

 ```
 This should run the game.

-## Contributors
+## Credits

+Thanks to the following people for source code:
-* Thanks to Luke Perkin, for the ProFi module: https://gist.github.com/perky/2838755;
+* Luke Perkin, for the ProFi module: https://gist.github.com/perky/2838755;
-* Thanks to Robin Wellner and Florian Fischer, for the code used as base for the rich text, found in: https://github.com/gvx/richtext;
+* Robin Wellner and Florian Fischer, for the code used as base for the rich text, found in: https://github.com/gvx/richtext;
-* Thanks to David Heiko Kolf, for the json parser: http://dkolf.de/src/dkjson-lua.fsl/;
+* David Heiko Kolf, for the json parser: http://dkolf.de/src/dkjson-lua.fsl/;
-* Thanks to kevinclancy, for class module: https://bitbucket.org/kevinclancy/basic-class-system/wiki/Home;
+* kevinclancy, for class module: https://bitbucket.org/kevinclancy/basic-class-system/wiki/Home.

+Thanks to the following people for general art resources used in the project:
+* GameAudio for the sound effects: https://freesound.org/people/GameAudio/packs/13940/;
-* Thanks to Mr. Bubble for the battle animations: https://mrbubblewand.wordpress.com/;
+* Mr. Bubble for the battle animations: https://mrbubblewand.wordpress.com/;
-* Thanks to Alex dos Ventos for the scenery art.
+* Alex dos Ventos for the scenery art.

 Also, check the project that my mate Felipe Tavares is working on, a GUI to edit the game's database files: https://github.com/felipetavares/lovely-tactics-gui